Aitgray/BardBot/README.md

 Move the project to a new repository, this one has leaked API keys and I don't want to deal with that.
 Also make it public so that I can share it with the rest of the group, as well as anyone else who might be interested.
 Plus I need an MIT license.

+## Evental Goal
+I would love it if the transcription worked normally instead of recording the audio from each individual user.
+The voice_recv library is awesome, but doesn't function the way I want it to, although I may need to delve into the code more to see if it has the functionality I want already built in.
+If it doesn't, I may need to create a tool to record all the audio from discord and then transcribe it all at once.
+This has the added issue of needing to know who is speaking, which technically can be done with the voice_recv library.
+Discord has a feature that allows you to see who is speaking, so I could use that to determine who is speaking at any given time.
+It would probably need some smoothing so back and forth conversations don't get mixed up, and background noise would be an issue, but I think it could be done.